 - Must be a U.S. citizen, permanent resident, national, or refugee.

 How do I apply?

 This year's BEES application deadline has passed.
 Please check back in February 2021 to apply for the 2021-2022 academic year.
 Thank you.

 Who can I contact for more information?

-Dr. Andy Klein, Electrical Engineering
+Dr. Andy Klein, Electrical and Computer Engineering

 Dr. Sura Al-Qudah, Manufacturing Engineering